Post-withdrawal disbursements — where is my financial aid?By : Kim Murphy | October 15, 2018

 The conditions and limitations for a PWD are the same as those for a late disbursement, with some additions.

-- Second or subsequent disbursements of Direct Loan funds unless you’ve successfully completed your loan period.
+- Second or subsequent disbursements of Direct Loan funds unless the student successfully completed the loan period

 You have the opportunity to accept or decline federal financial aid as part of a PWD.
 The University is required to contact students eligible for a PWD of loan funds prior to making any disbursements.